London Study Tour

 This program is for Schreyer Scholars in all majors, and at any Penn State campus, who want an intensive academic and cultural experience in the theatre capital of the English-speaking world.

-The London Study Tour embarks on its thirty-third year!
-To guarantee an honors-quality academic experience, the LST will be limited to 20 students.
-Professors Raymond Sage and Susan Russell of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 490 (with honors attribute).
+The London Study Tour embarks on its thirty-fifth year!
+To guarantee an honors-quality academic experience, the LST will be limited to 16 students.
+Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 496H/499.

 Theatre-going forms the heart of the LST and of its academic identity.
 London is the outstanding theatre city of the English-speaking world, offering consistently superb choices in classic plays, contemporary and avant-garde theatre, musical theatre, opera and dance.
-Students will see a minimum of seven theatre and dance performances: some will be purchased in advance by the instructor, and others will be selected by participants from a wide range of choices.
+Students will see a minimum of twelve theatre and dance performances: some will be purchased in advance by the instructor, and others will be selected by participants from a wide range of choices.
 As a complement to the theatre core, the LST's faculty leaders will provide students with an orientation to London and its history, culture and sights.
+The new and extended program will include more extensive travel beyond London.

 - Good general tourist site about London, including attractions and restaurants